1. What is express.static()?

 - Create a folder named

-in your project with anindex.html
+publicin your project with anindex.htmlfile:

 <!-- public/index.html -->

-- Set up your Express app:
+<h1>Welcome to my site!</h1>- Set up your Express app:

 const express = require("express");